Did you know you can get paid to test a company’s products?

 The company will then use your feedback to determine whether the product needs improvement or is working as designed.

-Product testing companies might also have you test services or other things, such as websites.
+Product testing companies might also have you test services or other parts of their business, like their website.

 In addition, you’ll often get to keep the product you’ve tested as well.
 Here are some of the most popular companies you can sign up with to be a product tester.